YumekaMengjiaLYU/RBC/PennLINC/CCNP_BIDS_Fix/Full_Data_Narrative.md

 * Describe the Validation Process.
 Include a list of the initial and final errors and warnings.
   * CCNP was BIDS Valid when it was given to us.
 * Describe additions, deletions, and metadata changes (if any).
+  * CCNP was given to us in a fairly clean state with bids validation passing.
+After checking the dataset into datalad, we used cubids-add-nifti-info to add volume number, obliquity, and voxel size infomration to each sidecar in the dataset.
+We were initially missing two subjects' T1w scans.
+Haoming Dong sent them to us over email once we realized they were missing.
+Additionally we removed a single bold scan, sub-colornest035/ses-1/func/sub-colornest035_ses-1_task-rest_run-02_bold.nii.gz, due to the fac that it has a PhaseEncodingDirectoin (PED) of "i."
+Run-01 of sub-colornest035's rest scan remains in the dataset and has the correct PED.
-  * CCNP was given to us in a fairly clean state.
-See the Datalad commit history below for a summary of changes that were made to this dataset
+ * See the Datalad commit history below for a summary of changes that were made to this dataset
     * 2d542bc (HEAD -> master, PMACS/master) Saving bond-apply changes with clustering
     * 4439f96 added 0 to MergeInto column of param group with PhaseEncodingDirection of i, so 1 scan and 1 json got deleted
     * 5bfbf37 added nifti info to sidecars for sub-colornest115 and sub-colornest181 T1s